 As have many of her other employees, who have some sort of a developmental disability.
 Pratt opened Puzzles Bakery & Cafe in April 2015 with the goal to employ people with special needs, who otherwise struggle to find jobs.
 “There [are] not a lot of opportunities, certainly not in the way of employment,” Pratt says.
 Once they graduate from the school system, they often “kind of fall off a cliff,” she says.

-And statistics back up her point.
-According to the U.S. Bureau of Labor Statistics, the percentage of working-age people with disabilities who are employed is about one-third of the percentage of people without any disability.
-And some 50 percent of people who are employed struggle to complete their tasks due to their disabilities, according to the BLS.
+And statistics back up her point. opens in a new windowAccording to the U.S. Bureau of Labor Statistics, the percentage of working-age people with disabilities who are employed is about one-third of the percentage of people without any disability.
+And some 50 percent of people who are employed struggle to complete their tasks due to their disabilities, opens in a new windowaccording to the BLSopens PDF file .
 Many face compensation gaps and discrimination at their workplace, according to the Arc of the U.S.A, an advocacy group for the developmentally disabled.